top of page

 Visit Assin Manso for Emancipation Day Celebration for the Durbar of Chiefs and people of the diaspora.
 You will visit one of the biggest slave markets during the slave trade era.
 See for yourself the river where the enslaved had their last bath before sending them to the dungeons.

-Visit the DONKO NSUO (the Slave River) where the African captives were allowed to take their last bath in waters of their native land.
-The European merchants branded their bodies for identification before they were marched to the Dungeon in Elmina and Cape Coast.
+Visit the DONKO NSUO (the Slave River), where the African captives were allowed to take their last bath in the waters of their native land.
+The European merchants branded their bodies for identification before they were marched to the dungeons in Elmina and Cape Coast.

-This offers you opportunity to send a message to your ancestors.
+This offers you the opportunity to send a message to your ancestors.

 Sekondi / Bisa Aberwa Museum

 Depart Elmina to Sekondi and pay a courtesy Call on the Omanhen and Paramount Chief of Essikado Traditional Area, Nana Kobina Nketsia VI.
-Learn at first-hand Akan traditional court etiquettes with traditional drumming and dancing in which you will be encouraged to participate.
+Learn Akan traditional court etiquette firsthand, with traditional drumming and dancing, in which you will be encouraged to participate.

 Participate in a traditional naming ceremony where you will be given local Akan names according to the